markmont/flux-utils/doc/pvm/pvm.md

 [markmont@flux-login2 ~]$
 ```

-If your module list is significantly different from above, adjust it appropriately or contact [flux-support@umich.edu](mailto:flux-support@umich.edu) for assistance.
+If your module list is significantly different from above, adjust it appropriately or contact [hpc-support@umich.edu](mailto:hpc-support@umich.edu) for assistance.

 Load the software necessary for compiling XSTAR by running the following commands: